Cortex unlocks the full power of the world’s best brands by using AI to discover what inspires consumers to action.

 Some of the most common automated content creators are chatbots and virtual assistants.
 Chatbots are services performed by AI that take place over chat interfaces.
 They have become commonplace in e-commerce sites, in customer service, and on messaging platforms like Facebook Messenger.
 An experienced essaywriter claims that some of the most common automated content creators are chatbots and virtual assistants.
 Chatbots are services performed by AI that take place over chat interfaces.

-For content that can’t be completely automated, here are some tools to help create it quickly and easily tailoring it to specific audiences.
+For content that can’t be completely automated, here are some tools to help create it quickly and easily tailor it to specific audiences.

 Visual Search: Use photos to search for similar photos to make creating posts easy, or fill out other assets to be more visually appealing.